-Rev. John Davis, of Little Rock, Ark., four years ago, donated to the Academy a handsome collection of mineralogical and geological specimens, gathered from all parts of North America, and to this collection many new specimens have been added by donation and by purchase.
+Rev. John Davis, of Little Rock, Ark., five years ago, donated to the Academy a handsome collection of mineralogical and geological specimens, gathered from all parts of North America, and to this collection many new specimens have been added by donation and by purchase.

-THE TRUMPETER.
+SCHOOL MAGAZINE-THE TRUMPETER.

-As a notable feature of our work, three years ago was inaugurated a quarterly school journal, published by the cadets under the direction of one of the instructors.
+As a notable feature of our work, four years ago was inaugurated a quarterly school journal, published by the cadets under the direction of one of the instructors.
 Much interest has been manifested in this publication by the cadets in attendance and by the alumni.
-A publication of this kind, under proper direction, is of great worth in a school in developing a proper sentiment among the students and in affording practice for composition.
+A publication of this kind, under proper direction, is of great worth in a school in developing a proper sentiment among the students and in affording practice for literary composition.
 The encouragement already given to this enterprise assures us that it is a permanent feature of the school.
-The editors in-chief and business managers are appointed from among the cadets, and the entire control of the publication is left to them as far as is practicable.
+The editors-in-chief and business managers are appointed from among the cadets, and the entire control of the publication is left to them as far as is practicable.
+Specimen copies of this journal may be had on application.